tmargary/glassdoor_salary_prediction/README.md

 ## EDA

-- Comparing the demand for certain skills,
+- Comparing the demand for specific skills,
 - Understanding the demand for a data scientist based on size, state, industry, type of the company, etc
 - Analyzing the Min, Max, and Average salary distributions,
-- Understanding correlation between features,
+- Understanding the correlation between features,
 - Plotting Word Cloud for Job Description

 ![](https://github.com/tmargary/glassdoor_salary_prediction/blob/master/assets/graphs/'python'%2C%20'r'.png)